researchart/rose6icse/submissions/available/CPC/INSTALL.md

 The script will run for around 2 hours.
 If everything goes well, the results are stored in the directory `~/result`.

+During the running of the script, there'll be output in the stdout.
+These output are for debugging usage.
+Please feel free to ingnore them.
+ALL the result will be stored in the directory `~/result`.

 ## how to interpret the results